k0pernicus/website/content/posts/the_ai_boredom.md

 But we are far from achieving this kind of level yet, and it seems [OpenAI struggles to achieve significant more performance (and reliability) than previous models despite increasing the models and costs](https://futurism.com/the-byte/openai-research-best-models-wrong-answers).
-So, why continuing to consider Sam Altman's thoughts as his predictions, especially about AGI, are completely wrong?
+So, why should we continue to consider Sam Altman's thoughts while his predictions, especially about AGI, are gone wrong?
 And if people lose their jobs to AI, where will they find the $30/month for AI subscriptions?

 #### But, there is still hope